By Daniel Reid

 In fact, the Chinese refer to devoted connoisseurs of fine tea as cha ren, literally "tea people," as though they were a unique breed, which indeed they are.
 There are so many subtle facets to the Chinese art of tea, and particularly High Mountain Oolong Tea, that it takes a lifetime to master them all, but basically it's the expression of a whole way of life, a way that harmonizes the various elements of nature in a balanced, aesthetically pleasing manner that refreshes the body, soothes the mind, and delights the spirit.
 The Venerable Popchong Sunim of Korea, who cultivates the art of tea as part of his spiritual cultivation, describes the proper appreciation of tea as follows:

-The traditional method of preparing and drinking High Mountain Oolong Tea has been developed to perfection in Taiwan, where it's known as cha yi ("tea art") or lao-ren cha ("old folk's tea"), names which reflect the two essential elements required to properly appreciate High Mountain Oolong: taste and time.
+The traditional method of preparing and drinking High Mountain Oolong Tea has been developed to perfection in Taiwan, where it's known as cha yi ("tea art") which reflects the two essential elements required to properly appreciate High Mountain Oolong: taste and time.
 A unique technique in the classical way of preparing this tea is the preliminary "hot bath," whereby hot water is poured onto the dry leaves in the pot and immediately poured out and discarded.
 This step washes the tea leaves and eliminates all residual traces of dust, oxidation, smog, fumigants, and any other contaminants to which the tea may have been exposed during processing, thereby guaranteeing pure flavor and natural fragrance with each subsequent infusion.

 High Mountain Oolong Tea also has many other health benefits, and these have all been validated by modern scientific research.
 The most important therapeutic advantages derived from drinking this tea on a daily basis are briefly discussed below: